Kani-Maki-Gang/bld-book/src/getting_started.md

 # What is Bld
 Bld is a CI/CD tool that targets to build pipelines both in a local environment and in a server.

-A couple of years back when setting up a home lab, I had the problem with all the CI/CD projects being either cloud only or a local deployment required to run a server.
-So the inception for the tool was to be able to run pipelines locally the same way they would run on a server.
-Once that was done, a server mode was added in order to dispatch builds on other machines.

 # Building
 Bld is built using the Rust programming language so you will need a [Rust installation](https://www.rust-lang.org/tools/install) in order to compile it.